 Keep your carpets clean

-Maintain your lawns
+Maintain your lawn

 Fleas love to hide in tall grass, so make sure you mow your front and back lawns regularly.
 When the grass is short, it allows the sun to heat the soil underneath, creating an inhabitable environment for flea larvae.
 Watering your lawn also helps rid the area of larvae as it prevents them from hatching.
 Added bonus, your garden is sure to look glorious!